 I still do not know who they were, or how they got my number, but after doing some research, I found a possible suspect.
 Under the Every Student Succeeds Act, “military recruiters (and [institutions of higher education]) are entitled, upon request, to receive the name, address, and telephone listing of secondary school students served by [a Local Education Agency].”
 Parents and adult students are allowed to opt-out of the information sharing by written request, but otherwise, the Department of Defense’s military recruiters “routinely request” the information of high school juniors and seniors.

-The message is clear: military recruitment is an opt-out process, meant to chase down students rather than be approached by them, both on and off campus.
+The message is clear: military recruitment is an opt-out process, meant to chase down students rather than be approached by students, both on and off campus.

 When that is a military recruiter’s role, it opens the door for predatory, salesman-like behavior.
 It is the reason why I got that call that day, the reason why some recruiters will only tell students the positives of joining the military after high school, failing to acknowledge the cons of joining or the possibility of getting a degree first and going in as an officer.

 The role of a recruiter should be akin to that of a college counselor; someone who can be approached by curious students who want to be informed honestly.
 Recruiters should not be afraid to touch on the cons of joining the military after high school.
 Additionally, they should be realistic when discussing the pros, acknowledging that not every recruit gets the job or location that they want.
 This is not to say that all recruiters intentionally mislead students, it is simply a trend that I’ve gathered from the accounts of my peers.

 The military offers a variety of educational opportunities, but at the end of the day, it is a career choice, not an education choice.
 For that reason, active recruitment on campus should be much more limited.
 The presence of advertising, such as pamphlets and posters, should be restricted to after school career fairs or other such activities.